utdata/icj-class/js/js-in-class.md

 - Save your `js-practice.html` files.
 - Open that page in your browser.
 It's probably blank.
 - Open your Inspector.
-Easiest way in Chome is to Control-click on the blank page and choose Inspector in the contextual menu.
+Easiest way in Chrome is to Control-click on the blank page and choose Inspector in the contextual menu.
 - Click on the Console tab.
 It should look like this:

 ![console](../images/js-show-console.png)

-Note we use double-quotes to signify our string.
+Note we used double-quotes to signify our string.
 Just so you know, we could use single quotes if we are consistent, but then we would've needed to escape the single quote in the text as `Let\'s`.

 ## Writing to the console